Helping Kids Thrive Drive

 It’s easy to feel down about the state of the world these days . . .
 COVID-19, fires, racial injustice, politics . . . but if you look closely, you’ll notice there are people quietly yet fiercely working to help those who need it the most.
 How do we THRIVE individually and as a community during this chaotic time?

 Thank you to Brown Bag Lady for their donation of new backpacks and tote bags to CASA of Los Angeles.
 Brown Bag Lady is a grassroots organization that serves the homeless community in Los Angeles by serving hot home cooked meals, blankets, clothes and essential supplies.
+They’ve served over 14,000 meals since the Pandemic began in March!

 Please consider volunteering or making donations to these worthy organizations!
-Together we can get through this.
+Together, we can get through this.
 In fact, together we can THRIVE.

 Martin Luther King Jr. Toiletries Drive